Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Crafts4Life from Louisville, Ky

 We used to melt old candles or parafin wax in an old tin can (or old pot you wouldn't be using for food) over boiling water and pour it in a clean milk carton that we had put a taper candle in, surrounded by crushed ice.
 You can melt old crayons in the wax to color them.
 The wax hardens around the ice pieces and makes really neat lacy looking designs and you peal the milk carton away once it cools.
-Make sure you do this somewhere "waterproof", because it can be pretty messy once the wax melts the ice.
-It's a good way to get rid of old candles and crayons.
-Using a taper is easier than trying to set a wick in it.

 I vaguely remember making candles where we would drip a colored candle, crayon, or some material onto another bigger candle.
 The end result was this candle with all different colored "drops" all the way around and down the sides.
 They were so pretty.